 So if the bacterial colonies in your dog’s mouth aren’t healthy, the bacterial colonies in his gut won’t be … and your dog won’t be either.

 The bacterial colonies found in plaque are extremely organized and this speaks to their importance in your dog’s mouth.
-Scrapings of dental plaque reveal an organized metropolis made up of tiny, organized microscopic bacteria colonies.
+Scrapings of dental plaque reveal an organized metropolis made up of tiny, organized microscopic bacteria colonies (1).

 Collectively, these communities of bacteria and other tiny microorganisms are called a microbiome.
 Microbiomes are found on most body surfaces.
-The microbiome in the mouth is the second largest microbiome, next to the one found in the gut.
+The microbiome in the mouth is the second largest microbiome, after the one in the gut.

 The colonies living in the outermost layer of the microbiome are mainly made up of friendly strains of Streptococcus.
 These bacteria releases carbon dioxide, which helps the colonies of Streptococcus to grow.